syncfusion-content/wpf-docs/wpf/OLAPChart/Getting-Started.md

       &lt;SystemDrive/&gt;:\Program Files (x86)\Syncfusion\EssentialStudio\<version/>\precompiledassemblies\<version/>\<Framework/>\

-4. After adding the above assemblies, OlapChat control is automatically added in the Assests.
+4. After adding the above assemblies, OlapChat control is automatically added in the Assets.
 5. Now, find the OlapChart and drag it to the designer window.